 Over the past couple of months, value stocks has outperformed growth stocks and with everything going on in the market, it wouldn’t be surprising if value stocks continue outperforming growth over the next couple of months.

 And most of these key factors driving this market are seemingly favoring value stocks with technology and renewable energy stocks amongst the biggest losers.
-Moreover, the broader market is hitting all-time highs after all-time highs, and there are rightly founded fears of a possible market crash.

 All things consider, if you want to play in this market, you got to hold some value names, however the market continues to play out, value names will most certainly give your portfolio a great deal of protection, especially for penny stock traders.